anderramirez-qa/qa-portfolio/Project2-RegistrationTesting/bug_reports.md

 ### Actual Result
 - System accepts different values for Age and Date of Birth fields
 - Employee is registered and added to the table

 ### Status
 Open

+---

+## 🐞 BG004 - Expected Salary column always displays "0"

+### Environment
+Windows 10, Google Chrome (Version 147.0.7727.56)

+### Priority
+High

+### Severity
+Critical

+### Description
+The Expected Salary column always displays "0" regardless of the value entered in the field

+### Steps to Reproduce
+1. Open Employee Registration form
+2. Enter any valid data in the Expected Salary field (e.g., 30000)
+3. Fill the remaining fields with valid data
+4. Click on "submit"

+### Expected Result
+- Employee registration should be successfull and displayed correctly on the table
+- Expected Salary column should displayed the entered data

+### Actual Result
+- Expected Salary column always displays "0" regardless of the data entered in the field

+### Status
+Open